Rokio117/trivia-tracker/README.md

-Trivia Tracker was created using ReactJs framework and styled using CSS.
+Trivia Tracker was created using Javascript, ReactJs, and CSS.
+Trivia Tracker was created using responsive mobile-first web disign.

 ## Take A Look
 Welcome Page | History Section | Nav Menu | Create Event Form